Knowledge Base / Legal & NFA

-A Short Barreled Rifle (SBR) has a barrel under 16 inches and a stock, requiring NFA registration, a $200 tax stamp, and ATF approval.
-Pistol braces are federally legal as of April 2026 — ATF Rule 2021R-08F, which had attempted to reclassify braced pistols as SBRs, was vacated by federal courts in April 2026 and is no longer in effect.
+A Short Barreled Rifle (SBR) has a barrel under 16 inches and a stock, requiring NFA registration, a NFA registration (tax stamp fee eliminated January 2026 under the OBBBA), and ATF approval.
+Pistol braces are federally legal (ATF Rule 2021R-08F was vacated in June 2024, government dropped its appeal in 2025), ATF Rule 2021R-08F, which had attempted to reclassify braced pistols as SBRs, was vacated by a federal court in June 2024 and is no longer in effect.
 A braced AR pistol does not require NFA registration under current federal law.
-State laws vary — verify your state before building.
+State laws vary, verify your state before building.

 The legal distinction between a pistol, a braced pistol, and an SBR determines whether you are lawfully exercising your rights or committing a federal felony punishable by up to 10 years in prison.
-ATF Rule 2021R-08F was vacated in April 2026, restoring the pre-2023 status quo at the federal level.
+ATF Rule 2021R-08F was vacated by a federal court in June 2024 and the government dropped its appeal in 2025, restoring the pre-2023 status quo at the federal level.
 Braced pistols are once again treated as pistols, not SBRs.
 However, some states have their own restrictions that are independent of federal ATF rules.

 Legal definitions: